-If you’re a “slot jockey” when you cruise, you may qualify for special rates — or even free cruises — based upon your casino play.
-Sometimes these offers will come well in advance of the cruise, but the best deals usually pop-up at the last minute.
+If you’re a slot machine player when you cruise, you may qualify for special rates — or even free cruises — based on your casino play.
+Sometimes, these offers will come well before the cruise, but the best deals usually pop up at the last minute.

-Carnival Cruise Line and Norwegian Cruise Line’s casino players clubs tend to be the most aggressive with these kinds of offers.
+Carnival Cruise Line and Norwegian Cruise Line’s casino clubs tend to be the most aggressive with these offers.

-H0w good are the deals?
-Does $25 for a 3 night Carnival sailing tempt you?
+How good are the cruise deals?
+Does $25 for a 3-night Carnival sailing tempt you?
 Or how about $49 for a 7-night cruise?
 Those rates are not per night — they’re for the entire cruise.

-To get deals like this, be sure you opt-in for Casino Promotion emails from your favorite cruise line’s players club.
-If you haven’t gotten an email but have your eye on a particular sailing — especially if it’s at the last minute — call the players club and see what you qualify for.
+To get deals like this, opt-in for Casino Promotion emails from your favorite cruise line’s players club.
+If you haven’t gotten an email but have your eye on a particular sailing — especially if it’s at the last minute — call the players’ club and see what you qualify for.

 Use a Travel Agent

-But if you work with a particular agent and let them know you’re looking for last-minute deals in general or a special offer on a specific cruise, they’ll often reach out and let you know when something comes up that matches your interests.
+But if you work with a particular agent and let them know you’re looking for last-minute deals or a special offer on a specific cruise, they’ll often reach out and let you know when something matches your interests.
 This is one of the many benefits of using a travel agent.

 Set Cruise Line Price Drop Alerts

-If you’ve got your eye on a particular cruise or a particular time frame when you want to get away, sign up for price alerts from sites like Cruiseline.com or Ship Mate app.
+If you’ve got your eye on a particular cruise or time frame when you want to get away, sign up for cruise price alerts from sites like Cruiseline.com.